 Why?
 When the hearing nerves and the areas of the brain responsible for hearing are deprived of sound, they atrophy – weaken – making recovery from hearing loss through mechanical means, aka a hearing aid, that much more difficult.
 The fancy term used by hearing professionals is auditory deprivation.

 The key to hearing better longer is to keep the ear bits active and NOT let them atrophy.
-Through the use of hearing aids – early, when you first notice hearing loss – you’ll enjoy a better quality of hearing longer.
+Through the use of hearing aids or other treatments – early, when you first notice hearing loss – you’ll enjoy a better quality of hearing longer.

 Adult-Onset Hearing Loss & Auditory Deprivation